Charles-Jean-Marie Alquier: Life

-Alquier was born in the village of Talmont, near Les Sables d'Olonne, in La Vendée.
+Alquier was born in the village of Talmont, near Les Sables d'Olonne, in the Province of Poitou (now Vendée).
 He was mayor of Rochelle in 1789, and was elected by the district of Aunis to the Estates-General.
 He was a member of the Constituent Assembly, and served on several committees; he became one of the secretaries of the Constituent Assembly.
 When the Assembly adjourned, he became President of the Criminal Tribunal of the Department of Seine et Oise, and was sent as their representative to the National Convention in 1792.
 In that Convention, he voted for the death of King Louis XVI.
 He assisted in the organization of Holland after its conquest by the French armies.
 In 1795 he was appointed Secretary to the Council of Ancients, one of the organs of the Constitution of the Year III under the Directorate.

 He began his diplomatic career in 1798 with the appointment as Minister Plenipotentiary to Bavaria, where he served until March, 1799, at the approach of war.
 Back in France he was made Receiver-General of the Department of Seine et Oise, but on the overthrow of the Directory on the 18th of Brumaire, he returned to the diplomatic service on behalf of the new Consulate.